-EDUC 860 · Legal Issues in School Administration 3 Credits
+EDUC 860 · Legal Issues in School Administration 4 Credits

 Examination of educational laws and policies, the process by which they are created, and their impact on schools.
 Analysis of leadership and communication around legal issues and policies, with emphasis on accuracy, clarity, and correct implementation.
-Evaluation of laws and policy, along with their application and outcomes, to recommend change.
+Evaluation of laws and policies, their application and outcomes, and recommended changes.

-EDUC 862 · Legal Issues in Higher Education 3 Credits
+EDUC 862 · Legal Issues in Higher Education 4 Credits